Limitierte Aktion Absorber ANNA

 4. Psychoacoustics & Health: How poor acoustics affect body and mind

 Room acoustics are based on physical principles: reverberation time, absorption coefficient, reflection behavior, and frequency distribution .
-DIN 18041 recommends reverberation times of 0.6 to 0.8 seconds for rooms used for music performances, depending on the room size and purpose.
+DIN 18041 recommends reverberation times of 0.6 to 0.8 seconds for rooms used for music – depending on the room size and purpose.

 6. Why cheap foam solutions usually do more harm than good

-- Ceiling surfaces for large-scale reflection reduction
+- Ceiling surfaces for large-area reflection reduction

 - Wall areas at ear level to improve intelligibility